vrcarpentier/FSND_Linux_Server/README.md

 # Change the SSH port from 22 to 2200:
 	• sudo nano /etc/ssh/sshd_config
 		Change port 22 to 2200
+		PasswordAuthentiation from yes to no
+		and PermitRootLogin from yes to no

 # Create an SSH key pair for grader using the ssh-keygen tool:
 	While in the terminal of you local machine: